scailfin/rob-webapi-flask/docs/demo-setup.rst

 Flask Web API - Demo Setup
 ==========================

-The following step show an example setup of the Web API to run the Reproducible Open Benchmarks for Data Analysis Platform (ROB) Demo benchmarks `Hello World Demo <https://github.com/scailfin/rob-demo-hello-world>`_ and `Number Predictor Demo <https://github.com/scailfin/rob-demo-predictor>`_.
+The following step show an example setup of the Web API to run the Reproducible Open Benchmarks for Data Analysis Platform (ROB) Demo benchmarks `Hello World Demo <https://github.com/scailfin/rob-demo-hello-world>`_.

 There is a `screen recording of the setup steps <https://asciinema.org/a/285082>`_ available online.